T8 LED Tube Lights and LED Tube Replacements

 Direct Wire vs. Plug-n-Play

-The technology for LED tubes has advanced to point where they are available in the traditional direct wire or the newer plug-and-play options.
-Plug-and-play T8 bulbs operate with the fixture's existing ballast, so no rewiring is necessary.
+The technology for T8 tubes has advanced to the point where they are available in the traditional direct wire or the newer plug-and-play options.
+Plug-and-play T8 lamps operate with the fixture's existing fluorescent ballast, so no rewiring is necessary.
 The direct wire LED tubes run off of the line voltage that flows straight to the sockets.
 With this option the fixture's ballast must be bypassed and removed.

 T8 LED Tube Color Temperature